ppy/osu-wiki/wiki/Tournaments/YSC/2017/en.md

 ## Ruleset

-- This tournament is a osu!, 1v1, international tournament.
+- This tournament is a 1v1 international osu! tournament.
 - This tournament will consist of 128 players.
 - Matches will be head to head, with score v2 as the scoring system used.
 - There will be no rank limit on signups, however if we reach 128 signups we will take the top 128 players in terms of rank.